 Before we migrate from Joomla to Drupal, you need to know a few things about Drupal

-- Joomla content management system has a single interface where users can easily select and control designs, modules, and content?
+- Joomla development has a single interface where users can easily select and control designs, modules, and content?
 For Drupal, you find all these in the control bar when you log in

 - The terms used in both platforms are different.
 Get familiar with them to avoid any sort of confusion.
 Block in Drupal is referred to as a module in Joomla.
 Similarly, the module is Drupal as a component in Joomla, Teaser in Drupal as IntraText in Joomla, BreadCrumb in Drupal as Pathway in Joomla, and so on.